Home » Gluten Free Gingerbread Cookies

 I’ve had these ‘bitten’ gingerbread people cutters for goodness knows how many years now.
 I’m 99% sure they were Wilton brand but I can’t seem to find them anywhere online now.
 Like they’ve completely vanished off the face of the earth.

-So what should you do if you want this look, but can’t find matching cutters?
-Simply use your favourite gingerbread person cutters, then use a scalloped cutter to cut out a ‘bite’ from the top.
+If you want this look, but can’t find the right cookies, you can simply use your favourite gingerbread person cutters, then use a scalloped cutter to cut out a ‘bite’ from the top.
 Easy!

 Gluten free gingerbread men and women with gingerbread Christmas tree and star cookies on a purple background, surrounded by pastel and metallic sprinkles.